taoky/tsumugu/README.md

   -V, --version                  Print version
 ```

+## Exit code

+- 0: Success
+- 1: Failed to list
+- 2: Failed to download
+- 3: A panic!() occurred
+- 4: Error when cleaning up
+- 25: The limit stopped deletions

 ## Building with musl

 Unfortunately, this requires openssl-sys, which is not included in cross's prebuilt images.
 Try https://github.com/clux/muslrust.